steveLeVesconte/mosh_react_2/README.md

+# Turorial or Practice - no serious value here.
+Don't bother.
+# Turorial or Practice - no serious value here.
+Don't bother.
+# Turorial or Practice - no serious value here.
+Don't bother.
+# Turorial or Practice - no serious value here.
+Don't bother.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.